 Petitions and Surveys

 From time to time, PT may periodically analyze web logs in order to understand traffic patterns and determine whether there are problems with the Site.
-PT may also use embedded images in emails to track open rates for mailings, so that PT can tell which mailings appeal most to PT members.
-In no case, however, shall PT disclose data about PT members' behavior to any organization other than PT.
+PT may also use embedded images in emails to track open rates for mailings, so that PT can tell which mailings appeal most to PT Subscribers.
+In no case, however, shall PT disclose data about PT Subscribers' behavior to any organization other than PT.

 PT may use URLs in emails that contain an id enabling PT to correctly identify the person who takes an action using a web page.
 PT may use these URLs to simplify the process of signing petitions and filling out surveys.
 PT may occasionally present a shortened URL that references a longer URL which contains an id in order to prevent links from becoming broken when copied, and to ensure compatibility with email programs which do not handle long URLs.
-If PT displays a shortened URL in an email, Member may see the full URL in the browser's address bar when member accesses the page.
+If PT displays a shortened URL in an email, Subscriber may see the full URL in the browser's address bar when Subscriber accesses the page.

 External Website Links And Third Parties